by Host Autopsy Editorial

 1. Unoptimized Images

-• Use WebP or AVIF format (30-50% smaller than JPEG)
+• Convert all JPEG/PNG images to WebP or AVIF format (30-50% smaller)

-• Set explicit width/height attributes (prevents CLS)
+• Set explicit width and height attributes on every <img> (prevents CLS)

-• Use responsive srcset for different screen sizes
+• Use responsive srcset for different screen sizes — don't serve a 2000px image to a phone

-• Lazy-load below-the-fold images
+• Lazy-load below-the-fold images with loading="lazy"

 2. Too Many HTTP Requests

-• Using CSS sprites or SVG icons
+• Use CSS sprites or inline SVG icons instead of individual icon images

 3. No CDN